abiram21/job-portal-api/README.md

  4. Open the terminal at the project parent directory.

  5. Run the command "npm i" to install all the depencies that are needed to run the project.

+ 6. Install and run the mongodb at default port 27017.

- 6. Run the command "npm start" to start the server or "npm run start:dev" to run in watch mode.
+ 7. Run the command "npm start" to start the server or "npm run start:dev" to run in watch mode.

- 7. Navigate tp http://localhost:3000/api-docs/ to open the swagger.
+ 8. Navigate tp http://localhost:3000/api-docs/ to open the swagger.